Air Greenland: 2000s

-2010s
+Since 2010

 In the 2010s, Air Greenland curtailed some services.
 On 1 January 2010, Air Greenland suspended its participation in SAS's EuroBonus frequent-flyer program due to technical difficulties.
 In 2011, nonstop service from Narsarsuaq to Copenhagen was suspended.

-However, some expansion is planned.
-In order to compete with Icelandair, which operates service from Reykjavik Airport to Nuuk, Narsarsuaq, Ilulissat and the east coast of Greenland and now controls about 15% the market in Greenland-bound travel, Air Greenland may open a nonstop route between Nuuk and Keflavík International Airport in Iceland.
+However, some expansion continued.
+In order to compete with Icelandair, which operates service from Reykjavik Airport to Nuuk, Narsarsuaq, Ilulissat and the east coast of Greenland and now controls about 15% the market in Greenland-bound travel, Air Greenland opened a nonstop route between Nuuk and Keflavík International Airport in Iceland in 2010.

 Also, owing to improved technology and higher commodity prices, the Maarmorilik mines were due to reopen in November 2010 with zinc and iron ore reserves projected to last 50 years.
-As in the 1970s, the mine's supply flights to the mine will be operated by Air Greenland, using Bell helicopters (212s) based out of the Uummannaq Heliport.
+As in the 1970s, the mine's supply flights to the mine would have been operated by Air Greenland, using Bell helicopters (212s) based out of the Uummannaq Heliport.

-Air Greenland's last remaining Twin Otter was sold in 2011 to Norlandair in exchange for cash and a one-fourth interest in the Icelandic company.

-Reopening the connection to Iqaluit, now the capital of Nunavut, was considered by Air Greenland in late 2009, but finally happened in 2012.
-From 2012 to 2013, the airline saw a shy increase of 4 passengers flying to Nunavut over the previous year.
-However, this service ceased in 2015.

 In July 2015, Air Greenland became a member of the European Regions Airline Association.

 Prior to 2016, Air Greenland held a 50% stake in the Arctic Umiaq Line, an unprofitable but government-subsidised ferry service, with the other 50% controlled by Royal Arctic Line.
 In 2016 Air Greenland sold its stake in the company to Royal Arctic Line, and since July 1, 2016 the Arctic Umiaq Line has operated as a wholly owned subsidiary of Royal Arctic Line.

+Similar to most airlines, Air Greenland experienced a decline in weekly flights during the COVID-19 pandemic.
+However, the decline was less than most airlines due to Greenland's remoteness and vast distance between the communities.

+Fleet changes

+Air Greenland sold its Boeing 757-200 in 2010, leaving it with a single Airbus A330 for its transatlantic fleet, which consolidated transatlantic service to Kangerlussuaq, leaving Narsarsuaq with reduced service.
+Air Greenland's last remaining Twin Otter aircraft was sold in 2011 to Norlandair in exchange for cash and a one-fourth interest in the Icelandic company.

+Also in 2010, the airline acquired its first De Havilland Canada Dash 8-200 aircraft, beginning its transition from its Dash 7 fleet.
+By 2015, the last Dash 7 aircraft had been phased out, completing the transition of its domestic fixed-wing fleet to Dash 8-200 aircraft.
+In December 2022, Air Greenland took delivery of its new Airbus A330-800, named Tuukkaq.
+Subsequently, their older A330-200 was scrapped.

+Route to Canada

+In 2012, Air Greenland reopened the connection to Iqaluit, now the capital of Nunavut.
+From 2012 to 2013, the airline saw a shy increase of 4 passengers flying to Nunavut over the previous year.
+However, this route ceased in 2015 due to lack of commercial viability.
+In June 2024, Air Greenland relaunched the route with a weekly summer seasonal direct flight between Iqaluit and Nuuk.
+The route is interlined with Canadian North and timed to connect passengers arriving on Canadian North flights from Kuujjuaq, Montreal and Ottawa.